dortegadelv/HaplotypeDFEStandingVariation/README_DFEUK10K.txt

 ####### CpG Sites
 #This compares the reference allele of the reference genome hg19 with what
 # the reference allele I got from the 1000 genomes VCF.
 Things match!
+You will need to place the reference genome on the directory: ./../../Data/ReferenceGenomehg19/human_g1k_v37.fasta.gz.1

 perl RefAlleleMapCheck.pl